Support Home Experiment Builder Experiment Tree Nodes

 Switching between Tasks Tutorial

-The Switch Node adds 5 new data columns to your metrics spreadsheet:
+The Switch Node adds 5 new data columns to your downloadable data:

 Column Name Description

-The Switch Node also adds the following rows to your metrics spreadsheet each time a Switch Button is pressed:
+The Switch Node also adds the following rows to your downloadable data each time a Switch Button is pressed:

 Column Name Row Entry Description